2. Normative References

 Selective Disclosure

-Functionality enabling the User to submit a subset of Digital Credentials Data
+Functionality enabling the User to submit a subset of Digital Credentials Data.
+Aligned with ARF 1.10.

 Self-Sovereign Identity (SSI)